 Sandra Harris - Specialist Trustee - Business with Digital Knowledge

-Sandra extensive and varied business experience with Waitrose, Coca-Cola, Cadburys and Molson Coors in leadership roles and has been a part of leading major programmes of change in IT and business processes.
+Sandra's extensive and varied business experience with Waitrose, Coca-Cola, Cadburys and Molson Coors in leadership roles has seen her be a part of leading major programmes of change in IT and business processes.
 She is trained in project and programme governance.

 As well as working at Board level, Sandra has shaped business strategy, driven customer focus initiatives and created three year operational plans for delivery including digital projects.
 She is also experienced in management, team development and has a deep understanding of HR policies.